Alvito (bishop of León)

-San Alvito, Albite, Aloito or Aloyto (? - Seville, 1063).
-Bishop of León between 1057 and 1063.
+Alvito or Aloito (died 1063) was the bishop of León from 1057 until his death.

 He was the son of Aloito Fernández de Saavedra, who was a nobleman and senior butler to King Bermudo II of León and Urrace López of Lemos.
 His older brother, Arias Aloitiz, inherited his father's estate, which included the castle of Arias and the territories of Parga, Villalba and Mondoñedo.